mtlynch/mtlynch.io/content/retrospectives/2022/07/index.md

 ### Increase ROAS on paid search ads to 2.0

-- **Result**: Increased ROAS from 1.79 to 1.90
+- **Result**: Increased ROAS from 1.79 to 1.99
-- **Grade**: B
+- **Grade**: A

-The digital marketing freelancer working with TinyPilot increased revenue on ad spend to 1.90.
-It's below the goal, but the goal was also kind of a guess, as it's difficult to know what's achieveable.
-I estimate that I'm earning about $0.47 for every dollar I spend on ads.
+The digital marketing freelancer working with TinyPilot increased revenue on ad spend to 1.99.
+I estimate that I'm earning about $0.55 in profit for every dollar I spend on ads.

 Unfortunately, I can't just double ad spend and double sales, as the price increases as you try to capture a greater share of search impressions.
 Still, I'm happy with the performance so far, and I'm continuing to work with a digital marketer to explore new marketing channels.